 The Virus: Airborne viral infections exist, from largely harmless but annoying diseases like Common Cold or The Serious, to horrific plagues like GBS or Brainrot.

 With the last one inflicting damage that is cured by scarce medicine.
 Specifically: one beaker full of it can be found in medbay, along side 8 magic burns pills, and some burn ointment that is as likely to kill you as save you.
 There is also a medicine that the doctors can mix as well.
 It will kill you if someone has hit you over the head one too many times.

 We Can Rebuild Him: Dead people that aren't gibbed can have their brain transplanted into a Cyborg body.
-Goonstation also allows you to replace severed arms with robot arms.
+Goonstation also allows you to replace severed limbs with robot limbs.

 Weld The Lock: It can be done if you have access to a Welding Torch and Thermite.

 Guide Dang It: Many a newbie have done this thinking it would destroy the door rather than lock them out of whatever they were trying to break into.
 It does destroy walls, however.